 - Go to WooCommerce > Settings > Additional Terms > Terms.

-- Hover over the specific terms checkbox you wish to remove, then click Delete permanently.
+- Hover over the terms checkbox row.

 - Go to WooCommerce > Settings > Additional Terms > Terms.